pranavmrane/Website_Fingerprinting/README.md

 # Setup Instructions

-Incase anyone wants to try out the setup of the website themselves, the instructions can be found below:
+Incase anyone wants to try out the setup of the website themselves, the instructions can be found below.
+The process of setting up Mongo Express React Node cluster is derived from [here](https://medium.com/@rksmith369/how-to-deploy-mern-stack-app-on-aws-ec2-with-ssl-nginx-the-right-way-e76c1a8cd6c6)

 # Pre-Requisites: